jfjlaros/simpleRPC/docs/protocol.rst

 a documentation string separated by a ``;``.
 The function signature starts with a struct formatted return type (if any), followed by a ``:`` and a space delimited list of struct formatted parameter types.
-The format of the documentation string is described in the :doc:`usage_device` section.
+The format of the documentation string is described in the :doc:`usage` section.

 For our example, the response for the method discovery request will look as follows.